- What is Lead Ads?

 It doesn’t.
 Lead Ads is not connected in any way to your Ads budget or bidding strategies, and there are no additional costs based on traffic or conversions.

 - Do the new registrations have opt-in?

 No. You should not include an opt-in in your Facebook form because these are publicly available and there is no guarantee that the email address really belongs to the person submitting the form.
-Your first welcome email for these new contacts should contain a double opt-in request, i.e. a link that triggers a second email which contains an opt-in confirmation link.
-Only after the second link has been clicked should the new contact be regarded as having opted in.
+Your first welcome email for these new contacts should contain an opt-in confirmation link.
+Only after this link has been clicked should the new contact be regarded as having opted in.

 - What happens if I delete a subscription and recreate it using the same form?
 Will the new contacts be added to the previous contact list?